mehulagg/gitlab/doc/ci/pipelines/settings.md

 You can override this value [for individual runners](../runners/configure_runners.md#set-maximum-job-timeout-for-a-runner).

-## Test coverage parsing
+## Add test coverage results to a merge request

-If you use test coverage in your code, GitLab can capture its output in the job log by using a regular expression.
+If you use test coverage in your code, you can use a regular expression to find coverage results in the job log.
+You can then include these results in the merge request in GitLab.

 1. On the top bar, select **Menu > Projects** and find your project.
 1. On the left sidebar, select **Settings > CI/CD**.